langchain-ai/langgraph/README.md

 graph.set_entry_point("oracle")
 ```

-Now let's think - what do we want to have happen?
+Now let's think - what do we want to have happened?

 - If the `"oracle"` node returns a message expecting a tool call, we want to execute the `"multiply"` node
 - If not, we can just end execution